GluuFederation/docs-gg-prod/3.1.3/source/index.md

 ![](img/diagram-mix-mode.jpg)

-## <a name="components"></a>Components
+## Components

-The Gluu Gateway software package bundles the following software components:
+Gluu Gateway makes use of the following software components:

 - [Kong v0.11.x](https://getkong.org): An open source API Gateway and Micro services Management Layer, delivering high performance and reliability.

-- [Gluu Konga Admin GUI](https://github.com/GluuFederation/gluu-gateway/tree/master/konga): A web administration portal, based on [Konga](https://github.com/pantsel/konga) GUI, which makes it easier to manage your Gluu Gateway.
+- [Gluu Konga Admin GUI](https://github.com/GluuFederation/gluu-gateway/tree/master/konga): A web administration portal, based on [Konga](https://github.com/pantsel/konga) GUI, to manage your Gluu Gateway.

-- [Gluu Gateway Kong plugins](https://github.com/GluuFederation/gluu-gateway): Use Gluu Server to control access to upstream APIs using OAuth 2.0 clients and UMA 2.0.
+- [Gluu Gateway plugins](https://github.com/GluuFederation/gluu-gateway): Use Gluu Server for central client management and to control access to upstream APIs using OAuth 2.0 and UMA 2.0.

-- [oxd-Server v3.1.3.1](https://oxd.gluu.org): An OpenID Connect and UMA middleware service used to enable client credential management and cryptographic validation against an OAuth 2.0 Authorization Server, like the Gluu Server .
+- [oxd-Server v3.1.3.1](https://oxd.gluu.org): An OpenID Connect and UMA middleware service used to enable client credential management and cryptographic validation against an OAuth 2.0 Authorization Server, like the Gluu Server.

 - Others: The following runtime environment is required by the Gluu Gateway package:
     - OpenJDK v8